tyson-nw/Neosys/database/sources/SRD/SRD.md

 Hazardous terrain is [[#Difficult Terrain]] that also deals damage when a character begins their turn within the area or every 5ft they move through the area.

 #### Terrain Opportunities
 Terrain should also include features that creatures can interact with.
 Chandeliers to swing across, pillars to knock over, chairs to throw into enemy's faces are all things within the battlefield.
-Interacting with the terrain should be a [[#Bonus Action]] so the characters can still do things after they interact.
+Interacting with the terrain should be a [[#Swift Act]] so the characters can still do things after they interact.

 #### Aquatic Terrain
 ##### Swimming